wuhanstudio/blog/content/blog/carla-tutorial.md

     	break
 ```

-**Similarly, do not forget to stop and destroy the camera before quitting the program.** The full code of this example is available on [GitHub](https://github.com/wuhanstudio/carla-tutorial/blob/master/03_RGB_camera.py).
+**Similarly, do not forget to stop and destroy the camera before quitting the program.**

 ```
 # Clear the spawned vehicle and camera